-At Norfolk and Suffolk NHS Foundation Trust we provide mental health, substance misuse and learning disability services across Norfolk and Suffolk.
+At Norfolk and Suffolk NHS Foundation Trust we provide mental health and learning disability services in Norfolk and Suffolk.
 At the Trust, we believe in recovery and wellbeing, and understand the importance of good physical health, maintaining relationships and achieving a balance between treatments and continuing an active life.

 Service users and carers are at the centre of all aspects of our work and are vital in helping shape and support our service strategy.
 Our strategy supports and enables people with mental health problems, or who need to improve their wellbeing, to live a fulfilling life and make their personal recovery journey.

 We aim to be recognised as a national leader through the provision and co-ordination of high quality, excellent and cost-effective services, together with a commitment to research and innovation.
 We aim to be an expert in mental health whole life care and wellbeing, known by the local community to provide excellent advice, care and treatment in a friendly, flexible and timely manner.

 The following information has been taken from NHS Choices.
 For more information about the structure of the NHS, please visit their website.

 Formerly established as the NHS Commissioning Board in October 2012, NHS England is an independent body, at arm's length from the government.